-Linking families with autism-related services across the region
+Linking families with autism-related services

 Our mission at the Autism Resource Center at Rush University Medical Center is to link children and families with appropriate services in order to improve the development of children with autism and related disorders.